GGirishya/Takemeter/README.md

 | `warmup_steps` | 50 | Gradual learning rate warmup to stabilize early training |
 | `load_best_model_at_end` | True | Saves the checkpoint with best validation accuracy |

 **Key hyperparameter decision:** `num_train_epochs=3` was chosen deliberately over a higher value.
-With only 154 training examples and significant class imbalance, more epochs would have caused the model to overfit further to `matchday_reaction` rather than learning the minority classes.
-Even at 3 epochs the model collapsed — more epochs would have made this worse.
+With only 154 training examples and significant class imbalance, more epochs risk overfitting to majority classes.
+The model was evaluated after each epoch and the best checkpoint was kept.

 ---

 ## Evaluation Report

 ### Accuracy